Assimilater/Java-Tetris/README.txt

 |                                 OUTSTANDING BUG                                 |
 +---------------------------------------------------------------------------------+

-When playing with an imaged theme, when the program first opens the images will sometimes fail to be drawn appropriately.
+When playing with an imaged theme, the first couple minutes the program is open the images will sometimes fail to be drawn appropriately.
 I have not yet found a solution to this and this seems to happen sporadically.
 It will go away after a minute of playing and you can also force the images to repaint by dragging the window off the screen just out of your desktops viewing area and then drag it back into visibility.

 +---------------------------------------------------------------------------------+
 |                       OTHER INFORMATION ABOUT THIS PROJECT                      |